Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

 ▪ Realization Concept

-Realisation concept refers to recording the revenue entries only when the services rendered and products sold or delivered.
+The realisation concept refers to recording the revenue entries only when the services are rendered, and products are sold or delivered.

 ▪ Matching Concept

-Matching principle refers to the recording of expenses and associated revenues simultaneously in the same accounting period.
-Causal-effective entries are to be recorded at the same time however if there is no relation, record the cost under the head of expense immediately.
+The matching principle refers to the recording of expenses and associated revenues simultaneously in the same accounting period.
+Causal-effective entries are to be recorded at the same time; however, if there is no relation, record the cost under the head of expense immediately.

 ▪ Full Disclosure Concept